 Electrical converter problems in caravans – a new approach

-LiFePO4 batteries require a battery management system that ensure equal cell voltage.
+LiFePO4 batteries require a management system.
+This system ensures equal cell voltage.
 It is built into some such batteries, but nevertheless, not all.
 They also require a specific charging regime.

-LiFePO4 batteries will charge in ambients of -18 degrees C. If below that they can be readily warmed up by switching on a load for a minute or two.
+LiFePO4 batteries charge in ambients of -180 C. If below that, they can be warmed by switching on a load for a minute or two.
 (Vehicle headlights are fine for that.)